spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 This will override any path you have previously configured using the setup process.
 Note that you still have to run the setup command, even when using the environment variable.

-If you like you can pre-build the model files.
-This step is optional and the only advantage is that annotating corpora will be quicker once all the models are set up.
+If you like, you can pre-build the model files.
+This step is optional, and the only advantage is that annotating corpora will be quicker once all the models are set up.
 If you skip this step, models will be downloaded and built automatically on demand when annotating your first corpus.
 Pre-building models can be done by running `sparv build-models`.
 If you do this in a directory where there is no [corpus config](user-manual/corpus-configuration.md) you